TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/gateway.md

 <details>
 <summary>Resolved API routing issue with trailing slashes and overlapping listen paths</summary>

-Fixed inconsistencies in the routing algorithm that led to incorrect API URL matching.The issue affected APIs lacking a trailing slash, using custom domains, or having similar listen path patterns.
-The router previously prioritized longer subdomains and shorter listen paths, causing incorrect matches when listen paths overlapped.
-This fix ensures accurate URL matching across all scenarios.
+Fixed a routing issue that caused incorrect API matching when dealing with APIs that lacked a trailing slash, used custom domains, or had similar listen path patterns.
+Previously, the router prioritized APIs with longer subdomains and shorter listen paths, leading to incorrect matches when listen paths shared prefixes.
+This fix ensures accurate API matching, even when subdomains and listen paths overlap.
 </details>
 </li>
 <li>